TrueWill/vrtips/oculusquest2.md

 ## Recommended games and apps

 * **(NEW)** Zenith: The Last City.
 You don't have to be a die-hard MMORPG fan to like this; it has something for nearly everyone.
 You can play solo or with a party, combat-heavy or exploration, crafting or looting - it's your choice.
 As of this writing there is no PvP; it's all cooperative.
 The gliding/flying is my favorite part (try the advanced settings).
 There are some rough spots - expect to watch YouTube videos for tips, and if it says it's freeing memory it's time to quit before it crashes - but the developers are planning more enhancements.
+(My username is **baldgoth** if you'd like to say I referred you!)
 * In Death: Unchained.
 This has the most replay value of any game I've played on the Quest, with the possible exception of Zenith.
 It's a roguelike bow shooter with incredible depth.
 * Arizona Sunshine.
 This zombie FPS is extremely well done.
 I've played through the main quest and two DLCs.
 The Damned DLC had a [glitch](https://twitter.com/BillSorensen/status/1334337763726950400) that forced me to restart it from the beginning, but it was still worth it.
 It also supports multiplayer.
 * GORN.
 If you don't mind cartoonish violence, this gladiator fighting game will let you vent your frustrations while getting a workout.
 Make sure you have enough room; I've come close to breaking a controller when throwing a punch.
 Setting the Guardian so that breaking the boundary pauses the game helps.